fslev/cucumber-jutils/Readme.md

 # Summary
-An extension to [Cucumber for Java](https://github.com/cucumber/cucumber-jvm) based on [Cucumber Guice](https://github.com/cucumber/cucumber-jvm/tree/main/cucumber-guice), with scenario variables support, [SpEL](https://docs.spring.io/spring-framework/docs/5.3.x/reference/html/core.html#expressions) and assertion support and some pre-defined utility steps.
+An extension to [Cucumber for Java](https://github.com/cucumber/cucumber-jvm) based on [Cucumber Guice](https://github.com/cucumber/cucumber-jvm/tree/main/cucumber-guice), with scenario variables support, assertion support and some pre-defined utility steps.

 _It takes over the usual dependencies and features needed inside a Cucumber based test framework, such as:_